How can I best help my alcoholic partner?

 If you have read much of the alcoholism literature, you will have come across terms such as codependency and enabling.
 We are not big fans of these concepts, as we feel that they have too many connotations of guilt and or disease.
 What WE DO believe is that these behaviours are just a natural response to a very difficult situation, but unfortunately, regardless of how natural and justified they might be, some of them just don’t help.

 In Bottled Up we coined the term the 4Ps to describe these behaviours and we describe them in depth in the member’s section.
 When we suggest that these are natural behaviours, we are merely saying that they are instinctive reactions.
-We are not saying that it is the best way, or most effective way to the 4P's - what not to do when you live with an alcoholicbehave.
+We are not saying that it is the best way, or most effective way to behave.

 The first of these behaviours is Punishing.
 If someone has hurt us we often want to hurt them back in some way.
 Punishing can take many forms, silent treatment, withholding sex or other ways of making our feelings plain.